132nd-vWing/OPUF-Brief/Docs/NOTAM/NOTAM_09.md

 Fligth check in the following way: <br>
 Flight: "AXE flight checking in as fragged, Bulls 180 for 55" <br>
 AWACS: "Positive radar contact, push A-A 1 / A-A 2 / A-G 1" (as required per flight) <br>

+**FLOW**
+* Before taxi, pilots gives a advisory call to AL MINHAD Traffic about taxing, takeoff and departure out of the airspace
+* Outside ATC controlled area, pilot will push to AWACS Check-in freq and give abbreviated check-in.
+* Flight will then be pushed to dedicated AWACS working freq
+* Flight resumes communication with AWACS on working freq.
 <br>
 <br>
 <br>